conan-io/docs/examples/tools/google/bazeltoolchain/build_simple_bazel_project.rst

 We'll use Bazel as the build system and helper tool in this case, so you should get it installed before going forward with this example.
 See `how to install Bazel <https://bazel.build/install>`_.

-Please, first clone the sources to recreate this project, you can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub:
+Please, first clone the sources to recreate this project.
+You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub:

 .. code-block:: bash